States sue U.S. to void state and local tax deduction cap

 In May, the Treasury Department said it would propose regulations to stop states from circumventing the cap.

-New York, Connecticut and New Jersey had already adopted “workarounds” letting taxpayers fund municipal services by paying into specified funds and claiming deductible charitable deductions.
+New York, Connecticut and New Jersey had already adopted “workarounds” letting taxpayers fund municipal services by paying into specified funds, and claiming deductible charitable contributions.

 The case is New York et al v Mnuchin et al, U.S. District Court, Southern District of New York, No. 18-06427.

-Reporting by Jonathan Stempel in New York; Editing by Chizu Nomiyama and Susan Thomas
+Reporting by Jonathan Stempel in New York; Additional reporting by Jason Lange in Washington; Editing by Susan Thomas and James Dalgleish